voxpupuli/puppet-icinga2/README.md

 ```

 ##### `service_measurement`
 The value of this is used for the measurement setting in host_template.
-Icinga defaults to `$service.check_command$`.
+Defaults to `$service.check_command$`.

 ##### `service_tags`
 Tags defined in this hash will be set in the service_template.